vigna/webgraph-rs/README.md

   it, using lazy techniques that delay the decompression until it is actually necessary.

-- Algorithms for analysing very large graphs, such as {@link it.unimi.dsi.webgraph.algo.HyperBall}, which has been used to show that Facebook has just [four degrees of separation](http://vigna.di.unimi.it/papers.php#BBRFDS).
+- Algorithms for analyzing very large graphs, such as {@link it.unimi.dsi.webgraph.algo.HyperBall}, which has been used to show that Facebook has just [four degrees of separation](http://vigna.di.unimi.it/papers.php#BBRFDS).